STAMP AND COIN GALLERIES©

 is part of the nine-stamp set (1¢ to $2.00) commemorating the 1898 Trans-Mississippi Exposition in Omaha.

 In 1965, at 21, Jay became the first stamp and coin editor of the Los Angeles Times, creating 'Stamp & Coin Corner' a popular Sunday column that ran for 30 years.
-In 1965, he leased the Lesser Building penthouse on Wilshire Blvd in Beverly Hills, installing the first nationwide coin teletype system - serving clients from all walks of life including film and TV folks.
-In 1965-69, his Fairfax store (adjacent to LA's Farmers Market) pioneered and helped create the modern stamp, coin, and bullion business.
+In 1965, he leased the Lesser Building penthouse on Wilshire Blvd in Beverly Hills, installing the first nationwide coin teletype system - serving clients from all walks of life including film/TV folks.
+In 1965-69, his Fairfax store (adjacent to LA's Farmers Market) pioneered and helped create the modern stamp, coin, collectible, and bullion business.

 Jay Tell’s memberships:

 Bobby Darin was Jay’s close friend and business partner, and his death at only 37 in 1973 is still an irreplaceable loss.
 Bobby wrote and recorded 'Splish Splash' and 'Dream Lover', and sang 'Beyond the Sea', 'If I Were A Carpenter' and the mega-hit 'Mack the Knife' winning two Grammy awards.
 Bobby recorded more than 300 songs, 30 albums, and outdrew Frank Sinatra at the Copacabana and other famous nightclubs.
 He co-starred in 13 films, was nominated for an Oscar, and won a Golden Globe.
 In 1970, with life-threatening health issues and in retrospection rethinking the meaning of fame and fortune, his career was quiet.
 Jay truly believed in Bobby's amazing talents and negotiated (gratis, as a friend) Bobby's highest-ever salary, $40,000 a week, at top Las Vegas Strip Hotels.
 A month of main room sold-out performances at the Landmark Tower was followed by two engagements, of one month each, at the famed Desert Inn Resort.
-Bobby's career took off (again) and in his last year with us, before his 'final curtain', he starred in his own weekly NBC-TV one-hour prime-time variety show.
-Since childhood, Bobby had suffered from heart-damaging rheumatic fever and he knew, since the tender age of eight, that he would not live a long life - but boy, did he live a full one!
+Bobby's career took off (again) and in his last year with us, before his 'final curtain,' he starred in his own weekly NBC-TV one-hour prime-time variety show.
+Since childhood, Bobby had suffered from heart-damaging rheumatic fever and had known, since the tender age of eight, that he would not live a long life -- but boy, did he live a full one!

 http://www.canadafreepress.com/golden-oldies/bobby-darin040407.htm ...and... http://www.bronxbabe.com/Page27.html